Opened: October 1, 1971

 What to Expect: The queue for the Jungle Cruise is deceptively long and winding so don’t ignore the posted wait time if the line appears short (or long) at first glance.
 The queue is covered and cooler than many other parts of the Park, but it isn’t indoors or air-conditioned.
 Once you make it to the front of the line you will board a slow-moving tramp-steamer themed boat that holds about 40 passengers and has a maximum speed of just over two miles per hour.
 The boat will travel through several scenes that feature audio-animatronic animals from three continents and lush tropical landscaping.
 Each boat features a live cast member that will narrate your voyage and tell a variety of bad jokes and puns.

 Where to Sit: You want to be seated around the edge of the boat for the best views.
-I prefer to be seated in the very front or back where it’s easier to see what’s ahead of you or get clearer pictures out the back with nobody’s head in the way.
 There are seats in the middle that are less than ideal, particularly for photographs, but also because there’s no back and you’ll be staring directly into someone’s face.
-When the cast member asks where you’d like to be seated, tell them along the edge in the front or back if it’s available.
-Filling seating requests can be more difficult here because seating isn’t in rows.
-They fill the boat based on where you are in line and where you’ll fit.
-If a cast member gives you trouble over a seating request, offer that you’re happy to wait for the next boat.
+If a cast member loading guests sends you to the middle, ask if you can wait for the next boat.

 Why So Serious?
 The original version of the Jungle Cruise featured a much more serious narrative, rather than the purposefully pun-ny, corny version you’ll hear today.
 In addition, the water is dyed the dark color so you can’t tell that the water is less than five feet deep in most places.